statechangelabs/polydocs-old/README.md

 ## How we built it - Sponsor Technologies

-We built the app on the Polygon blockchain ecosystem for the on-chain recording.
-We employed Hardhat and Node.js on the back-end, and Create-React-App, Tailwind on the front end connected by a common theme of using Typescript and Typechain to maximize velocity and safety.
+### Technical Insights

+In the course of this hackathon, we discovered a kind of decentralized application nirvana at the intersection of the immutable Polygon ledger, decentralized storage via **IPFS**, and "just enough web2" backend and private information store through **AWS**.
+In short, this is increasing the front-end power without requiring them to spend gas directly.

+For example, we combined the UCAN tokens from NFT.storage and authenticated Lambda endpoints by AWS to facilitate the decentralized (IPFS-hosted) front-end directly pushing files into decentralized storage.
+AWS holds the private API key, but users get time-and-access-limited tokens for direct communication, making for a much smoother experience without sacrificing security.

+We also used the AWS lambdas to route metatransactions onto the Polygon blockchain.
+This allows us to allow the front end maximum flexibility to execute changes with a minimum of web2 code, while not requiring them to spend gas.

+In combination, we were able to allow more sophisticated management with a minimum of onboarding requirement and code complexity.

+### Sponsor Details

 Sponsor technologies were key to making as much progress as we did in this hackathon.
+In addition to shipping on Polygon mainnet and Mumbai testnet, we got specific utility from services that widened our view of the decentralized web:

 * **Amazon Web Services** For the gasless relay and tracking private user/account information.
 Our system is built on AWS API Gateway running Lambda functions, authenticated using messages signed by a user's wallet.
 The system is backed by Quantum Ledger, the private, serverless immutable ledger system to keep everything maximum "blockchain."
 QLDB has been easy to work with and intuitive.
 We created a new Lambda Layer to enable hardhat-based deployment and verification of contracts.

+* **IPFS/Filecoin** Decentralized storage opens tremendous new possibilities for the integration of trustworthy documents with blockchain record-keeping.
+The recent introduction of UCAN delegated authority tokesn allowed us to build an even-more-decentralized experience.
+Now our AWS web2 back-end can ship a time and authority limited token to the front end to facilitate direct uploads for maximum performance and minimum constraints.
+File transfer went from being our most difficult challege to being one of the best parts of the UX.

 * **Spheron** Our front-ends are hosted on IPFS and stored via FileCoin deals.
 We leveraged Spheron to deploy not one but **three** apps from a single monorepo, and reduced our concerns through supporting autodeployment based on pushes to main.
 This took some doing - we made multiple organizations to handle multiple deployments from a single repository.
 We found a couple of challenges that were generic to hosting on IPFS, but Spheron made them easier to work with.

-* **IPFS/Filecoin** Decentralized storage opens tremendous new possibilities for the integration of trustworthy documents with blockchain record-keeping.
-The recent introduction of UCAN delegated authority tokesn allowed us to build an even-more-decentralized experience.
-Now our AWS web2 back-end can ship a time and authority limited token to the front end to facilitate direct uploads for maximum performance and minimum constraints.
-File transfer went from being our most difficult challege to being one of the best parts of the UX.

 ## Challenges, Accomplishments and Lessons